 If you have private health cover, which physiotherapy is covered for, you are able to use our hi-caps facility on the day.
 This means you can claim your health fund rebate at the time, and will only need to pay the gap.
 You will need to contact your health fund to find out how much they will cover for your physiotherapy treatment.

-Private physiotherapy cannot be claimed through Medicare, unless you are eligible and your doctor has provided you with an Enhanced Primary Care (EPC) program.
+Private physiotherapy cannot be claimed through Medicare, unless you are eligible and your doctor has provided you with an Enhanced Primary Care (EPC) program (careplan).
 You will need to speak to your physiotherapist and your local GP to see if this is appropriate for you.

 If you do have an EPC, we do not bulk bill for these services, you will need to pay for your appointment as per our usual fees, and Medicare will refund the rebate into your nominated bank account.
 Please contact us if you have any queries regarding this.

-Failure to turn up for an appointment, or inadequate notice for cancellation will incur a $50 fee which must be paid before further appointments can be booked.
+Unfortunately, failure to arrive for an appointment, or inadequate notice for cancellation will incur a $50 fee which must be paid before further appointments can be booked.

 We may also request pre-payment to reserve a booking if you have had multiple non-attendances in the past.